suiGn/i.mLearning/README.md

 - **Structured Data Directory**: Providing a template or blueprint for organizing data files, such as images or audio clips, into labeled directories (e.g., `cats/` for cat images) to support straightforward supervised learning.
 - **Data Labeling Consistency**: Ensuring that all data within the structure is appropriately labeled and categorized to aid in the accurate training of machine learning models, enhancing the overall effectiveness and reliability of the learning process.
 - **Integration with neurons.me**: Making the structured and labeled data easily accessible and compatible with neurons.me, allowing for seamless data processing, model training, and analysis within the platform.

-## Anticipated Features
-- **Directory Templates for Data**: Guidelines and structures for organizing various types of data, ensuring consistency and compatibility with supervised learning algorithms.
-- **Labeling Guidelines**: Best practices and instructions for labeling data within the structured directories, ensuring clarity and consistency across datasets.
-- **Tools and Scripts**: Potential development of utilities to assist in setting up and verifying the data structure, automating the preparation process as much as possible.

 ## Getting Started
 To begin experimenting with `i.mlearning`, you can clone or download the module and explore the provided directory structures and guidelines.
 As this module is still under development, we encourage experimentation and feedback: